Skip to Main Content

 FirstHome Program

 The FirstHome program through the NDHFA helps first-time homebuyers with a low to moderate income obtain a more affordable mortgage.
 Depending on the lender you work with, you might not need to make as much of a down payment, either.
 To be eligible, you must be a North Dakota resident; the property in question must be your primary residence; and you must make a minimum upfront $500 cash payment.
-You’ll also need to meet income requirements, as well, which vary based on the size of your household and county, and home price purchase limits.
+You’ll also need to meet income requirements, which vary based on your household size and county, and home price purchase limits.

 DCA Program